Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

     /usr/share/clearwater/clearwater-config-manager/scripts/upload_shared_config

-Then upload it to the shared configuration database by running `sudo /usr/share/clearwater/clearwater-config-manager/scripts/upload_scscf_json`.
-This means that any sprout nodes that you add to the cluster will automatically learn the configuration.

 ## Provision Telephone Numbers in Ellis

 Log onto you Ellis node and provision a pool of numbers in Ellis.
 The command given here will generate 1000 numbers starting at `sip:6505550000@<zone>`, meaning none of the generated numbers will be routable outside of the Clearwater deployment.
 For more details on creating numbers, see the [create_numbers.py documentation](https://github.com/Metaswitch/ellis/blob/dev/docs/create-numbers.md).